Real-life story - Jason Warriner

 Career plans and top tips for others

-In the future, I am seriously considering a chief executive role in a health or public health charity.
-Later this year I will be commencing an MA in healthcare practice.
+In the future, I am seriously considering a chief executive role in a health or public health charity, alongside studying to ensure I remain up to date and develop my skills.

-As a top tip, I'd suggest thinking about working outside the NHS - there are a huge number of opportunities to gain new knowledge, skills and experience.
+There are a huge number of opportunities to gain new knowledge, skills and experience, so my top tip is to think about working outside the NHS.
 Also, undertake a wide range of courses to challenge yourself and learn new things.